jrean/laravel-user-verification/README.md

 * `generate(AuthenticatableContract $user)`

-Generate and save a verification token the given user.
+Generate and save a verification token for the given user.

 * `send(AuthenticatableContract $user, $subject = null)`